-Technical Rescue II FIRE-203 3 hours
+Technical Rescue II FIRE-203 3 hours This course covers technical/special operations Incidents that

 This course covers technical/special operations.
 Incidents that meet these criteria range from the very simple to extremely complex.
 Technical rescue incidents are often extremely dangerous for rescue personnel.
 Students will receive a solid foundation of classroom and hands-on training reinforced by realistic and challenging exercises in various rescue disciplines including structural collapse, rope rescue, confined space, vehicle and machinery extrication, water emergencies, trench and excavation incidents, as well as wilderness search and rescue.